PATIENT IDENTIFICATION

 Wants to reduce relapses in her life

 Rachel loves to travel.
-She doesn't love dealing with RMS.
+She doesn't love dealing with relapsing MS.

 After trying 2 DMTs, Rachel was looking for more control over disease activity.